Staff Development and Mentoring

 Away from my direct service provision in child and family welfare, across the last thirteen (13) years I have held statutory appointments in the Australian Health Practitioners Regulation Scheme (NRAS).
 I am currently the national co-chair of the Psychology Notifications and Compliance Committee (PNCC1) and Deputy Chair of the Psychology Immediate Action Committee (IAC).

-I believe that this snapshot of my professional activity across the last twenty-eight (28) years attests to my knowledge, experience, and professionalism.
+I believe that this snapshot of my professional activity across the last twenty-nine (29) years attests to my knowledge, experience, and professionalism.

 I offer a range of staff development and mentoring options for individuals and groups, in organisations and practice settings that service children and young people recovering from a tough start to life, and adults who interact with them in caregiving and professional roles.